-A: The State minimum requirement for general reserve is for 3 years, the current fiscal year and 2 projected budget years.
+A: The State minimum requirement for the general reserve is for 3 years, the current fiscal year, and 2 projected budget years.
 If a district, has only enough reserve for one out of the three budget years, the district would have a "Qualified Budget".
-If a district that cannot meet the minimum reserve requirement for all 3 years, (current fiscal year and 2 projected budget years), the district would have a "Negative Budget".
+If a district cannot meet the minimum reserve requirement for all 3 years, (current fiscal year and 2 projected budget years), the district would have a "Negative Budget".

 For a "Qualified Budget" district, its senior administrators are required to come up with a budget plan for the County of Education and the State to show that the district will cut expenses or increase revenues to build up the general reserve to meet the requirement.

 For a "Negative Budget" district, the County will send staff to help monitor the district's budget.
-In a very severe case or the or the district declares "bankrupt"' the State will take over and run the district.
-All district senior administrator will be dismissed.
+In a very severe case or if the district declares "bankrupt"' the State will take over and run the district.
+All district senior administrators will be dismissed.
 District's teacher and classified unions will not be able to ask for any additional benefits and could also suffer a reduction in salary and/or benefits based on a determination of State assigned administrator.
 Additionally, the district's Governing Board would lose all power of decision making.